 </ img>

-Like last year, the S Pen is equipped with Bluetooth andbuilt-in battery.
-It is alleged that from a full charge it will work up to 10 hours.
-I don’t think that anyone will check this in practice, given that the stylus is most of the time in the smartphone and, accordingly, is charging.
-The capabilities of the S Pen as a remote control have evolved and correspond to what we saw in the review of the Samsung Galaxy Tab S6 tablet.
-That is, in addition to pressing the mechanical button, you can now perform actions in the air thanks to the built-in gyroscope and accelerometer.
-You can switch cameras, shooting modes, flipping photos and videos in the gallery, slides in presentations, switch music and so on.
+Just like last year, the S Pen is equipped with Bluetooth andbuilt-in battery.
+It is claimed that from a full charge it will work for up to 10 hours.
+I don’t think anyone will check this in practice, given that the stylus is in the smartphone most of the time and, accordingly, is charging.
+The S Pen's capabilities as a remote control have evolved and are in line with what we saw in our review of the Samsung Galaxy Tab S6 tablet.
+That is, in addition to pressing a mechanical button, you can now perform actions in the air thanks to the built-in gyroscope and accelerometer.
+You can switch cameras, shooting modes, scroll through photos and videos in the gallery, slides in presentations, switch music, and so on.

 </ img>